 StackHawk’s official Slack integration.

-The StackHawk Slack integration will notify your Slack workspace with notifications whenever HawkScan is run and completes, reporting the findings as it goes.
-The integration is an oauth 2.0 integration that enables a Slack workspace to communicate with StackHawk.
+The StackHawk Slack integration will send notifications to your Slack workspace whenever a scan is run and completed, reporting the findings as it goes.
+The OAuth 2.0 integration that enables a Slack workspace to communicate with StackHawk.

 - Users will get notifications when HawkScan runs and when it completes.

-- On a successful scan, users will see a summary of findings with a link to the StackHawk web app to view the full results.
+- On a successful scan, users will see a summary of findings with a link to the StackHawk Platform to view the full results.

 - On scan failures, users will see a link that points to the stacktrace and error conditions.